Non-perfect-fluid space-times in thermodynamic equilibrium and generalized Friedmann equations: Introduction

-In this paper, we consider the system consisting of Einstein's equations with an energy-momentum tensor and equations of state that both are not specified by such \textit{ad hoc} assumptions.
-Instead, we discuss the whole question from a thermodynamic standpoint\footnote{We emphasize that we approach this without any specific thermodynamic conditions as done for instance in \cite{ellis1969rel-cosm}, i. e. we refrain from applying linear or extended thermodynamics.}.
-Doing this for a wide class of cosmologically interesting metrics (introduced and observationally admissible in \cite{obukhov1990bianchi_list}), this standpoint leads to a general systematic and, thus, a better understanding of possible matter configurations in general relativity.
-In terms of the temperature and the kinematic invariants characterizing the matter, it provides those general equations of state (``matter equations'') which are compatible with Einstein's equations as well as corresponding generalized Friedmann equations.
-This framework can find (and found) applications in relativistic cosmology and astrophysics.
-For instance, in principle it allows one to go beyond the standard phase cosmology (governed by phases with certain equations of state like inflation, radiation and dust that have to be fitted by fine-tuning) to describe the transition from phase to phase by intermediate stages.
-Such, in \cite{CAPOZIELLO2006}, \cite{SEBASTIANI2014} shortcomings stemming from a fine tuned sudden passage of the decelerated regime to the today observed accelerated regime are avoided, by {\it ad hoc} introduced equations of state where viscosity comes in from geometry (e.g. $H, \dot{H}$).
-Our calculations could provide a theoretical foundation of such equations.
-Further, our framework also contributes to a physical discussion of no-go theorems like the shear-free fluid conjecture \cite{ellis1971}.
-For example, this thermodynamic approach enables one to sharpen the theorem (proved in \cite{borzchrobunknown}, without explicitly referring to thermodynamics) which states that, for non-vanishing acceleration, rotation and expansion cannot simultaneously equal to zero: in \cite{borzchrobunknown} it was shown that models with vanishing acceleration do not allow for non-vanishing rotation.
+with an energy-momentum tensor and equations of state neither of which are specified by any \textit{ad hoc} assumptions.
+Instead, we discuss the whole question from a thermodynamic perspective\footnote{We emphasize that we approach this without any specific thermodynamic conditions as done for instance in \cite{ellis1969rel-cosm}, i. e., we refrain from applying linear or extended thermodynamics.}.
+This consideration is discussed for a class of cosmologically interesting metrics (introduced and shown to be observationally admissible in \cite{chrobok2002, obukhov1998, obukhov1990bianchi_list, obukhov2000}, see (\ref{eq:metric_allg_obuk}) below).
+In terms of the temperature and the kinematic invariants characterizing the matter, our consideration provides a class of general equations of state (``matter equations'') which are compatible with Einstein's equations and correspond to generalized Friedmann equations.
+This framework can find (and has found) applications in relativistic cosmology and astrophysics.
+Basically, it allows to go beyond the standard phase cosmology (governed by phases with certain equations of state like inflation, radiation and dust that have to be fitted by fine-tuning) and to describe the cosmological state transitions from phase to phase by intermediate stages.
+However, in \cite{NOJIRI1, NOJIRI2, CAPOZIELLO2006, SEBASTIANI2014} a fine tuned sudden passage from the decelerated to the accelerated regime, as observed today, produces inadequacies.
+These are then avoided by {\it ad hoc} introduced equations of state where viscosity originates from geometry (e.g. $H, \dot{H}$).
+Our calculations can provide a theoretical foundation of such equations.
+Furthermore, this framework also contributes to a physical discussion of no-go theorems like the shear-free fluid conjecture \cite{ellis1971}.
+For instance, this thermodynamic approach enables one to sharpen the theorem (proved in \cite{borzchrobunknown}, without explicitly referring to thermodynamics) which states for non-vanishing acceleration that rotation and expansion cannot simultaneously be equal to zero: in \cite{borzchrobunknown} it has been shown that models with vanishing acceleration do not allow for non-vanishing rotation.